 Australia lifted the women's World Cup for the first time, defeating England in the final by a comprehensive eight wickets.
 Only four teams contested the tournament - India, England, New Zealand and Australia - after West Indies and Netherlands had to withdraw because of financial difficulties, and only six matches were played.
-But that was six more than expected: fears the tournament would be off were ended only when India agreed to play host.
+But that was six more than expected: fears that the tournament would not take place were ended only when India agreed to play host.

 A tall and rangy fast bowler capable of searing pace and high accuracy, Jermaine Lawson, born today, burst into Test cricket in 2002, picking up 6 for 3 in his third Test, in Dhaka.
 The following year he demolished Australia's first innings in Antigua with a career-best 7 for 78, which set West Indies on their way to a historic victory.
 His action was subsequently reported, and though he was cleared after remedying it, he struggled to return to his previous best, and a spinal stress fracture sidelined him further.
 In 2008 he signed on as a Kolpak for Leceistershire.